Even with doctors, therapists, friends, and family around, the most important person to help you is… you!

 What lifestyle changes can I make?

-Making small lifestyle changes can improve your wellbeing and can help your recovery.
+Making small, manageable lifestyle changes can boost your wellbeing and support your recovery.

 What are support groups?